 What is an innovation lab?

 An innovation lab is a physical environment inside a company where innovation programs and activities are created for people within a company.
-They can meet and work on innovative ideas, bringing something new to the table, with new networks, technologies, and knowledge.
+They can meet and work on innovative thinking and ideas, bringing something new to the table, with new networks, technologies, and knowledge.

-In an interview with Forbes, Scott Kirsner, editor, and co-founder of Innovation Leader, gives an example of an innovation lab: Visa’s innovation center is showing demos regarding the future of payment and they are also involving the customers in the co-creation of new ideas for the future.
+In an interview with Forbes, Scott Kirsner, editor, and co-founder of Innovation Leader, gives an example of an innovation lab: Visa’s innovation center is showing demos regarding the future of payment and they are also involving the customers in the co-creation of innovative ideas for the future.

 In the same interview, Kirsner states that he believes the best innovation labs “are trying to do some kind of exploratory work in service of the overall strategy”, meaning that companies should focus on improving their processes and strategies.